 There are various types of backdoors that can be created, and not all of them have malicious intent.
 We’ll discuss them below.

 Backdoors are not always malicious.
 Sometimes software developers deliberately code backdoors into their applications as a legitimate point of access for remote administration, diagnostics, troubleshooting, or system tests.

 These intentional backdoors are convenient and can improve performance and user experience.
 However, they can also be exploited by hackers to gain access.
 Hackers often look for administrator backdoors and those known only to the software vendors to break into systems.

-In other words, backdoors are not always evil, but they do add another layer of vulnerability that hackers can exploit to gain unauthorized access to a system or data.
+In other words, backdoors are not always evil, but they do add another layer of vulnerability that hackers can exploit to gain unauthorized access to a system.

 In 2013, other backdoors gained notoriety when Edward Snowden leaked NSA documents to the media.
 The spy agency, in partnership with Britain’s GCHQ, had been pressuring software makers into installing backdoors.

 The issue gained traction again in 2016 when the FBI attempted to force Apple to unlock an iPhone through a lawsuit.
 The legal battle ended when a private firm broke into the phone, but the public debate about security and privacy is likely to continue.